soumoPramanik/learningGit/README.md

-feature version of the readme!
+hi .. this the master version of readme as it should be